 - Students and volunteers must sign a Waiver of Liability.

-The retreat featured timely, challenging workshops with opportunities to discuss scenarios, practice skills, and plan for specific field projects and settings.
+The series features timely, challenging workshops with opportunities to discuss scenarios, practice skills, and plan for specific field projects and settings.

 Content from past events is compiled in the UC Field Safety Leadership Training Library.